stg-tud/Bismuth/Modules/LoRe Compiler Plugin/README.md

   - Definitions of Interactions are modelled as models without a return type, as these modify the state given as parameter
   - The main class instance containing all fields, as well as the interaction parameter are turned into parameters of the model method
   - Any Invariants relevant for this Interaction are automatically included as a pre- and postcondition for it
+  - Each element of the pre- and postconditions list (i.e. each `requires` and `ensures` entry respectively) may only contain a single expression
 - TInvariant (LoRe Invariants, modelled as Dafny functions)
   - Definitions of Invariants are modelled as functions whose return type is a boolean
   - All references used in the definition of the Interaction are turned into parameters of the model function